 “Helping to provide parents, carers, teachers and everyone with a role in protecting children with advice on how to talk to them about staying safe is something that sits at the very heart of the NSPCC’s mission.
 This advice includes encouraging children to share secrets that worry them with a trusted adult.
 It’s something we have really pushed as part of our Underwear Rule campaign that aims to keep children safe.”

 Karen Childs – Head of Knowledge and Information NSPCC

 David Niven, Chair of Bradford and Tameside Safeguarding Children’s Boards is also a supporter of the helpful free resource.
 David is amongst a line up of speakers who are coming together to help educate and get the message across to all working with young children.
 Through Pobble we are able to offer a special 15% discount code AW19 Bookings: sign up here.

 Arrests and trials still happen in high-profile child exploitation scandals.
 It is important that we do not rest in the mission to ensure that children, as well as parents, carers, teachers and other professionals, have the tools they need to prevent child abuse happening or stop it early.
 We have a long way to go to achieve this, but each step is vital to improving outcomes for all children and preserving childhood as the special time it should be.

 If you are worried about a child you know either personally, locally or professionally, please seek support and advice by calling the confidential NSPPC helpline on 0808 800 500 or email the NSPCC.

 If you know an adult or teenager that’s attracted to children, you can contact the Lucy Faithfull Foundation.

-Christina Gabbitas is an award-winning children’s author, poet, storyteller and voiceover artist.
+Christina Gabbitas is an honorary member of the NSPCC council an award-winning children’s author, poet, storyteller and voiceover artist.
 Passionate about safeguarding children.